MizouziE/docs-seo-key-content/README.md

 #### Topic

-The keywords are sub-divided in the dictionary by various topics.
+The keywords are subdivided in the dictionary by various topics.
 Click on the dropdown menu to see the list of available topics for that report.
 Choose a particular topic by clicking on it.
 If selected, you will see the chosen topic remaining in the dropdown menu's box.
 {: style="text-align: justify"}

 #### Only Gaps